-This page explains mapped drives (Windows share drives) and the use of UNC paths for PeopleTools application server, Process Scheduler server, and search servers.
+This page explains mapped drives (Windows share drives) and the use of UNC paths for PeopleTools application server and Process Scheduler server.
 When a PeopleTools domain is started on a Windows machine, it runs under the user for whom the ProcMGR Windows service has been configured.
 As such, the domain processes inherit the privileges of that user and not the user logged on to the system.

 By default, the ProcMGR runs as the Local System account.
 While the Local System account has most privileges on the local host, it can't usually access UNC paths or mapped drives.